vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 varman of Gujerat in sake 789 ( E. I. VI p.
 285 ). gara-Commander-in-chief.
 Vide p.
 127 above and Br. quoted

 by Viśvarūpa on Yāj.
 I. 307.
 Pusyamitra, the founder of of the Sunga dynasty and Bhatarka, the founder of the Valabhi dynasty, and his son Dharasena were styled senāpati; vide I. A. 15 p.
 187 (plate of Dharasena II in Gupta year 252 ), E. I. vol. I p. % at p.
-5 (grant of Pallava Sivaskandavarman), JBBRAS vol. 16 pp. 105, 108, E. I. IX
+5 (grant of Pallava Śivaskandavarman), JBBRAS vol. 16 pp. 105, 108, E. I. IX

 at p.
 305. atquiga.State goldsmith.
 Vide pp. 144-145 above.
 F ---A petty officer, probably head of the village administra.